ahmedksultan/MKS21X-FinalProject/README.md

 Begun creating processes to put the maps in Java.

+Converted the sprites file into a textfile rather than a java file, and removed the previous one.

 **Jan 9, 2019** - practiced lanterna to get a better understanding of how it works.

+Continued working on abstract Player class by finishing the Constructor.
+Then, extended Player class through Trainer.

 **Jan 10, 2019** - restarted maps, as we were not getting anywhere with the current version.

+Created an Enemy class that also extends Player, just like the Trainer class.
+Implemented the constructor for Enemy.

 Created a method we would stick to when creating maps.

+Began working on the Battle class.
+Implemented a simple constructor that sets both Players.
+Also, two functions that update the turn.

+Added a get function to retrieve the pokemon corresponding to the input index.

 **Jan 11, 2019** - continued working on maps.

+Completely reworked the Turn System.
+Got rid of all appropriate accessor methods.
+Implemented a catchable abstract method to get whether or not the Pokemon can be caught, and then implemented it in the subclasses.

+Created a Sprites class to read through the previously implemented Sprites.txt file.
+Added the constructor for this class.

 **Jan 12, 2019** - continued working on maps.
 Restarted work again.

+Added a method to check whether all Pokemon in the Trainer's party are dead.

+Now that all necessary functions are added, began working on a driver to make sure the Driver class works properly.

+Completely reworked the Player class.
+Instead of having a lot of actual functions, we replaced them all with abstract methods, and then implemented them in subclasses.

+Continued updating the driver for the Battle class.

 **Jan 13, 2019** - continued working on maps, and the RPG element of the game.
 Restarted work again at the end of the night (third time thus far).